YonisHussein/blue-cheese/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+# The html is under the develop folder, sorry I had a hard time pushing the file to github

 # The movition for this assignment was to make the website more accessible to everyone who visits it.

 # This project came into fruition because it is the standard for every website to use this concept for their website